Arachni/build-scripts/README.md

 This script:

-* Creates a directory structure to host a fresh environment
+* Creates a directory structure to host a fresh environment.
-* Downloads all library dependencies and installs them in the environment
+* Downloads all library dependencies and installs them in the environment.
-* Downloads Ruby and installs it in the environment
+* Downloads Ruby and installs it in the environment.
-* Configures Ruby and installs a few vital gems
+* Configures Ruby and installs a few vital gems.
-* Tests and installs Arachni in the environment
+* Tests and installs Arachni in the environment.

 The created environment is self-sufficient in providing the required runtime dependencies for Arachni and can be moved between systems of identical